 Patients pay about $7,000 for the gadget, which is normally worn for several months, as advised by the dentists.

 The Kaiser Health News (KHN) and the Columbia Broadcasting System (CBS) News interviewed around 11 people who have undergone adverse impacts after using Anterior Growth Guidance Appliance.
 Out of the 11 people, eight are pursuing lawsuits against the inventor and the dentists.

 They have also interviewed many attorneys handling similar cases of more than 20 other victims.

-In their lawsuits or the interviews they have given, the plaintiffs stated that they were persuaded by the claim that the device would enlarge their jaws without surgery and enhance their breathing.
+In their dental appliance lawsuits or the interviews they have given, the plaintiffs stated that they were persuaded by the claim that the device would enlarge their jaws without surgery and enhance their breathing.
 They believed that AGGA would not be available for purchase until it was proven safe and effective.